dcorboy/simple-glacier/README.md

 [Amazon Glacier](https://aws.amazon.com/glacier/) seemed like a perfect alternative at less than a quarter of the cost of S3 but both the multi-part upload of large files as well as the management of many split files was very difficult when using the [AWS Command Line Interface](https://aws.amazon.com/cli/).

-This simple command-line utility, developed using the [AWS SDK for Ruby](http://docs.aws.amazon.com/sdkforruby/api/index.html), simplifies the task of uploading, managing and removing archives as a named collection.
+Simple-Glacier is a command-line utility, developed using the [AWS SDK for Ruby](http://docs.aws.amazon.com/sdkforruby/api/index.html) that simplifies the task of uploading, managing and removing archives as named collections.

 ## Installation